Talend/ansible-talend-platform/README.md

 1. Install Extra Packages for Enterprise Linux: <br/> `sudo yum install epel-release`
 2. Install [Ansible](https://www.ansible.com/) on the master host used for the deployment: <br/> `sudo yum install ansible`
 3. All hosts need to be reachable via SSH from the master node.
 Hosts must be defined in `/etc/ansible/hosts` on the master node.
+Note that provided default playbook `talend.yml` uses host group `tac-group`
+4. Install `git` utility if needed.
+How to check: execute `git --help` and it said "git: command not found" then install git utility with `sudo yum install git`
+5. Make sure you have enough free disk space. `/var` filesystem is used as a temporary storage for RPM downloading in progress, so it should have free space at least 1.5 times of the largest RPM package to download.
+The largest RPM is Runtime (1.4 GB) so typically `/var` should have at least 2 GB of free space.
+6. Ansible typically requires a password-less SSH access from master to a target host and a password-less "sudo" on a target host.

-Installing Talend applications using Ansible require CentOS 7.X as operating system.
+Installing Talend applications using RPM/Ansible require RHEL/CentOS 7.X or 8.X as operating system.

 ## Installing applications using Ansible